pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 From the planner's perspective, these are all just callable tools: each has a name, an input schema, and an output schema.

-#### The Orchestration Workflow
+**The Orchestration Workflow**.
 Consider a user who uploads a quarterly earnings PDF and asks: *“Analyze this report, identify the main revenue drivers, plot them, and draft a press release.”* A planner LLM can handle this without doing every step itself:

 1.  **Decompose the task.** The planner breaks the request into subtasks: extract text from the PDF, analyze the financial data, generate a plot, and write the press release <d-cite key="Huang_Lipovetzky_Cohn_2025,SaMSolutionsAgentic"></d-cite>.
 2.  **Call the right experts.** It routes the document to an OCR or document-understanding model, passes the extracted tables to a financial-analysis agent or code interpreter, and uses a plotting tool to generate visuals <d-cite key="AnalyticsVidhyaFunctionCalling,xu2024symbol,kim2024llm"></d-cite>.